 To advocate for greater access to affordable health care and treatment for patients with rare, chronic conditions.
 Working on both the state and federal level, the department combines expertise in legislative and regulatory affairs with a passion for advocacy ensuring our patients’ voices are heard and patient assistance is protected.

-*Participation in the Patient Services Patient Coalition is completely voluntary and will have no effect on the level of financial assistance that you will receive from PSI.
+Participation in the PSI Advocacy Ambassador Program is completely voluntary and will have no effect on the level of financial assistance that you will receive from PSI.

 The Patient Services Government Relations Department organizes and participates in advocacy coalitions with our sister organizations and industry partners that champion important public policy issues that positively affect our patients.
 These vital connections between like-minded groups bring invaluable strength to our message and advocacy efforts on behalf of our patients.

-Partners include Marketplace Access Project Coalition, American Plasma Users Coalition, Partnership to Improve Patient Care, Alliance fro a Stronger FDA, Virginia BIO, and BioFlorida.
+Partners include Marketplace Access Project Coalition, American Plasma Users Coalition, Partnership to Improve Patient Care, Alliance for a Stronger FDA, Virginia BIO, and BioFlorida.